Souvik00076/TalkHive/README.md

 # Day 3
 1)Added to more fragments for holding the chats and list of users you will be adding to your app<br>
 2)Added a new activity which uses TabLayout that will hold the chatFragment as well as userFragment

+# Day 4
+1)Dialog added to add users

+# Day 5
+1)User can now add user in firebase